Get A Free Initial Consultation: (954) 458-8655

 When considering whether or not to file a defamation lawsuit in the State of Florida, careful consideration must be made by a plaintiff about (1) the testimony and documents needed to prove a claim, (2) the evidence required to prove damages, and (3) the defenses that might be raised in the answer to the lawsuit.

-There are several defenses to a lawsuit filed in Florida courts for defamation (libel or slander).
+There are several common law (based on case law) defenses to a defamation (libel or slander) lawsuit filed in Florida courts.
 These include:

 The United States Supreme Court set this defense in stone decades ago in the landmark case of New York Times Co. v.
 Sullivan, 376 US 254 (1964): truth is a defense to libel and slander claims.

-2. Defenses Set-Forth In Statutes And Recent Case Law
+2. Defenses Set Forth in Recent Case Law

-Experienced defamation defense attorneys commonly answer a defamation lawsuit with a litany of statutory and case law-based defenses.
-These defenses include:
+An experienced defamation defense attorney will answer a defamation lawsuit with a litany of recent case law-based defenses.
+The most common defamation defenses used nowadays include:

-• The statements made regarding the plaintiff were made with good motives.
+• The alleged defamatory statements made regarding the plaintiff were made with good motives.

-• The statements made regarding the plaintiff were made in good faith to those with a common interest in the subject of the statements.
+• The alleged defamatory statements made regarding the plaintiff were made in good faith to those with a common interest in the subject of the statements.

-• The defamatory posts are reposts or republications, and the defendant is not considered to be the publisher of those posts, as a
+• The alleged defamatory posts are reposts or republications, and the defendant is not considered to be the publisher of those posts, as a matter of law.

 • The recipients of the allegedly defamatory posts reasonably should expect to treat the statements of evaluative, subjective beliefs, and not provable assertions of fact that can be the subject of a defamation claim.